icons8/lunacy-docs/docs/index.md

 ## Rounded Corner Hack

-You can specify the radius for each corners separately.
-To do so, type 4 values divided with a space.
+You can specify the radius for each corner separately.
+To do so, type 4 values divided by space.

-This is especially handy for tabs.
+This property is especially handy for tabs.

 ## Margins and Distances